About Timber Frames

 Wiring is run from building corners into the channels using wire snakes.
 Switches and exterior lights are commonly found next to door openings.
 To position electrical switch boxes in locations other than on the electrical channel, the wiring is run vertically behind the door nailers and fed through a manually probed hole in the foam core toward the electrical box.

 If electrical boxes are required in locations other than near door openings, the following procedure is used.
 Typically called the “hot nut” method, a large metal nut is hung from floral wire.
 The box opening is cut in the required location and another is cut plumb below this location at the electrical channel height.
 The nut is heated with a propane torch and fed from the upper box location downward toward the electrical channel.
 This will quickly create the channel required for wiring that box.

 Is plumbing run through the panel walls?

 No, as with conventional framing, running plumbing in exterior walls is not recommended.
 Water pipes set in exterior walls are at a much higher risk of freezing.
 Piping is run through interior walls and floors to their required locations.

 Do I need a crane to install the panels?

 For most houses, a crane is not only useful but it speeds up the application process.
 If your frame is regional to us, we have two on-site cranes available for rent.
 If you are a long distance from us, then a crane service local to you would be used.

 How are overhangs framed?

 The panels themselves can create your eave and gable overhangs.
 For smaller details, a conventionally framed 2X ladder can be used.
-See the Foam Laminates website for more details.
+See the Foam Laminates website or details catalogue above for more information.